Motion in One Dimension

 For the angle

-The integral (EX3.3) and (EX3.4) lead to elliptic integral of the first and third kinds respectively.
+The integral (EX3.3) and (EX3.4) lead to elliptic integrals of the first and third kinds respectively.

 The range of